Home | Publications | Presentations | Teaching | Contact

 Reflecting their interests in gender and monarchy more globally, Aidan has published essays about female Māori chiefs in Aotearoa New Zealand, female pharaohs in ancient Egypt, and lesser-known royal women, such as Cecilia, Princess of Sweden and Margravine of Baden-Rodemachern.

-Aidan is Fellow of the Royal Historical Society, an Associate Fellow of the Higher Education Academy, and a Professional Member of the Royal Society of New Zealand Te Apārangi.
+Aidan is a Fellow of the Royal Historical Society, an Associate Fellow of the Higher Education Academy, and a Professional Member of the Royal Society of New Zealand Te Apārangi.

-Aidan's Academic CV can be viewed here.
-See the Contact page for ways to get in touch.
+Please see the Contact page for ways to get in touch.